 Just outside the mosque are numerous benches which seem to be a popular hangout spot for local students.

-The northernmost section of al-Muizz is an original gate constructed by the Fatimids when they founded Cairo.
+The northernmost section of al-Muizz is an original gate constructed by the Fatimids upon founding Cairo.
 Originally, the entrance would’ve been much larger, but the height of the street outside has since risen significantly.

 Heading east along the exterior boundary wall, you can find another gate called Bab el-Nasr.
 And there’s another one called Bab Zuwayla much further south.
-All three were built by the Fatimids, marking the original boundaries of the new city of Al Qahira.
+All three were built by the Fatimids, allowing one to get a sense of Al Qahira’s original size.

 South of al-Muizz